 Environmental Data Collection

-In 2017, a comprehensive sampling design for the in situ recording of species and habitats was developed for the project NaTec - KRH.
+In accordance with digital remote sensing data acquisition, a comprehensive sampling design for the in situ recording of species and habitats was developed for the project NaTec - KRH.
 Plant species and structural vegetation parameters such as senescence, scrub encroachment, plant height and age were determined on the ground.
 In parallel, observation areas were defined for the recording of different remote sensing sensors.

 In different habitat types, permanent observation plots were set up throughout the area used by the Heinz Sielmann Foundation.
 In particular, vegetation sampling was performed systematically in different states, ages and management measures of Calluna vulgaris stands.
 A total of 57 permanent observation plots (2 x 2 meters) and additionally 57 small scale plant species plots (30 x 30 cm) and 3 transect plots were sampled.
 Furthermore, validation areas were identified throughout the entire area of the Kyritz-Ruppiner Heide, particularly for the habitats of sandy-xeric-grasslands, pioneer grasslands and wet meadows.

 For the selected plots information about the species inventory (vascular plants, lichens, mosses), soil and litter cover was mapped and stored in a data base for further analyses.
 To compare these with remote sensing imagery, at each plot, spectroscopic field samples were taken to characterize phenology, vitality and growth conditions at regular intervals through the year (May - October).